 Gate access control systems

 One way to open a gate with a cell phone is through a gate access control system.
 To use this system, you install a device at each gate where you’re managing access.
 Then, upload your tenants’ information to the system.
-Tenants may have to download a mobile app to their phones.
+Tenants may have to download a gate remote control app to their phones.